gnames/papers/bdj-pensoft/bdj-template.md

 ## Background

+Lorem

 ## New information

+This is new

+# Keywords

+biodiversity, software

+# Classifications

+## Taxon Classification

+Animalia, Plantae

+## Subject classification

+Bioinformatics

+# Funder

+Species File Group...

 # Introduction

+(Can have subsections)

 Some background here  [@ICPN] trying to use a ref here.
 Some more refs [@Kluyver2013;@ICZN;@ICTV] and then again ref [@ICPN;@FNA2002].